ryan-helou/-TeamOne--SOEN341_Project_W26/Sprint2_Logs.md

 **Ghassan Naja - 40264348**
 Contribution :

-Wrote down the method signatures for all significant methods in Server.js, to act as a basis for implementation
-	- Did not implement each function, but wrote down their signature Time : 1hr

-Designed methods to write and load user information from a JSON file (acts as a database)
-	- Implemented methods getUser, updateUser, removeUser, authenticateUser, changePassword, addAttributeToUsers, validateUser
+Tested and improved the existing functionality to add, edit and delete recipes.
+	- Changed time and cost fields to beome numeric values
+	- Changed ingredients field to become a list of strings
+	- Ensured the proper behavior of recipeManagement.js, and ensured more robust equality checks Time : 2hr

+Designed function to filter user recipes based on specific criteria
+	- able to filter based on max price, max prep time, ingredients, instructions, diet tags, difficulty
+	- Implemented functionality to search recipe by title
-	- Implemented Test method testUserDatabase (to ensure the DB works properly) Time : 2hrs
+	- Ensured that only recipes that belong to the user are shown in the search Time : 2hrs

-Designed GET and POST requests for the server to respond to the frontend
+Designed POST requests for the filter recipe
-	- Added /login to manage the login page
-	- Added /logout to manage the logout page
-	- Added /user/:key to enable access to specific user attributes Time : 1hr 30min
+	- Added /filter, where the user is able to specify search criteria and show the result that fit the criteria Time : 30min

-Fixed a bug when trying to find the value of a key in the dict containing user data
-	- fixed the getUserAttribute method.
-Time : 30min

-Total time : 5 hours
+Total : 4hr 30min

 **Ryan Helou - 40315563**